 |

-Globus Maritime is a holding company.
-Through its subsidiaries, Co. is an integrated dry bulk shipping company, providing marine transportation services on a worldwide basis.
-Co. owns, operates and manages a fleet of dry bulk vessels that transport iron ore, coal, grain, steel products, cement, alumina and other dry bulk cargoes internationally.
-Co.'s operations are managed by its wholly owned subsidiary, Globus Shipmanagement Corp., which provides in-house commercial and technical management for its vessels and provides consulting services for an affiliated ship-management company.
-All of Co.'s Supramax vessels are geared, which can operate in ports with minimal shore-side infrastructure.
+Globus Maritime Limited is a Greece-based dry bulk shipping company engaged in providing marine transportation services on a worldwide basis.
+Co. owns and manages a fleet of 9 modern dry bulk vessels, including one Panamax, 4 Kamsarmax, and 4 Supramax with a total carrying capacity of 626,257 deadweight tonnage (dwt) and a weighted average age of approximately 10.6 years.
+Co.'s fleet transports iron ore, coal, grain, steel products, cement, alumina, and other dry bulk cargoes worldwide.
+Co.'s operations are managed by its wholly-owned subsidiary, Globus Shipmanagement Corp.
 According to our GLBS split history records, Globus Maritime has had 4 splits. | |

 |